sigurdsvela/JSlider/README.md

 =======
 LGPL tl;dr

-Use for free, in non-open source projects, and open source project.
+Use for free, in comercial, and open source project alike.
 Modifications of JSlider itself must be licesed under LGPL of GPL(Open Source).

 Creation of new effects for JSlider(Documentation below) does *not* count as a modification to JSlider itself, and can therfor be licensed as you wish.